 Other factors include a potential lower speed rating for a set of winter tyres, the fact that you have to run winters on all four wheels, and finding the space for storing the spare set of wheels during the summer or winter.

-Also, it’s worth noting that, no matter how good your tyres are, and how skilful you are behind the wheel, you’ll still have to queue along with everybody else should the conditions turn nasty and the cars on summer tyres grind to a halt.
+Also, it’s worth noting that, no matter how good your tyres are, or how skilful you are behind the wheel, you’ll still have to queue along with everybody else should the conditions turn nasty and cars on summer tyres grind to a halt.

 What are the alternatives?

 For a cheaper alternative to winter tyres, you could consider a pair of snow socks.
-While they’re not a direct substitute, they work by covering the driven wheels in stretchy fabric and could mean the difference between getting home or being left by the roadside in the snow.
+While they’re not a direct substitute, they work by covering the driven wheels in stretchy, grippy fabric.
+They could mean the difference between getting home or being left by the roadside in the snow.